xitu/gold-miner/TODO/how-to-make-your-not-so-great-visual-design-better.md

 - I see two different list styles.
 One more clearly relates to existing discovery patterns (photo with business name, categories, and star rating) and one that looks like a wireframe (Recent Posts).
 - What is the difference between buttons and lists?
 On the Profile page, cards, buttons and lists are using the same white background with grey outline pattern.
 Should they be different?

+### How does this compare to existing or established patterns?

 - If the selections are toggles, could they automatically toggle on?
 Are Cancel and Apply necessary?
 - Is Back the same as Cancel?
 Would an X in the top right corner suffice?